tillbiskup/aspecd/docs/index.rst

 ASpecD documentation
 ====================

 Welcome!
-This is the documentation for ASpecD.
-For general information see its `Homepage <https://www.aspecd.de/>`_.

-ASpecD is a **framework** for handling **spectroscopic data** focussing on **reproducibility**.
+This is the documentation for ASpecD -- a **framework** for handling **spectroscopic data** focussing on **reproducibility**.

 In short: Each and every processing step applied to your data will be recorded and can be traced back.
 Additionally, for each representation of your data (*e.g.*, figures, tables) you can easily follow how the data shown have been processed and where they originate from.

+What is even better: Actual data processing and analysis no longer requires programming skills, but is as simple as writing a text file summarising all the steps you want to have been performed on your dataset(s) in an organised way.
+Curious?
+Have a look at :doc:`recipe-driven data analysis <recipes>`.

+For more general information on the ASpecD framework see its `Homepage <https://www.aspecd.de/>`_, and for how to use it, carry on reading.

 Features